Public Radio Broadcasting Day - January 13

 Public Radio Broadcasting Day

-Public Radio Broadcasting Day is an international holiday dedicated to broadcasting technology.
-Celebrated every year on January 13th.
+Public Radio Broadcasting Day is an international observance dedicated to the history and impact of radio broadcasting technology.
+It is celebrated every year on January 13.

 History

-• In the modern world, about 60% of people prefer to listen to the radio in the car.
+• Today, about 60% of people prefer to listen to the radio while driving.

-When is Public Radio Broadcasting Day celebrated in 2024?
+When is Public Radio Broadcasting Day in 2026?

 Public Radio Broadcasting Day is observed on January 13 each year.